openstreetmap/iD/CONTRIBUTING.md

 # Contributing to iD

 Thinking of contributing to iD?
 High five!
 There are plenty of ways to get involved.
-You don't need to know the first thing about programming (though it's always a great time to learn!)
+You don't need to know anything about programming (though it's always a great time to learn!).

 Everyone involved in the iD project is subject to the [Code of Conduct](CODE_OF_CONDUCT.md).
 Please take a moment to read it before proceeding, it's short and simple.
 We want